qbalsdon/BLE_Rpi_Peripheral/README.md

 Pre-Requisites:

-All you need to do is make sure the Pi is up to date.
+All you need to do is make sure the Pi is up to date, with NPM installed.
 You do not need any pre-requisites from older Pi builds that did not include Bluetooth.
 Please do not manually install any of these:

 <ul>
 <li>bluetooth</li><li>bluez</li><li>libbluetooth-dev</li><li>libudev-dev</li>
 </ul>
 These are older pre-requisites from <a href="https://github.com/sandeepmistry/bleno">bleno</a> that cause issues when connecting with Android devices.<br/><br/>

-On the Raspberry Pi you will need to update /usr/include/nodejs/deps/v8/include/v8.h from:
+After installing NPM, you will need to update /usr/include/nodejs/deps/v8/include/v8.h from:

 <div class="highlight highlight-source-c"><pre>  <span class="pl-k">enum</span> WriteOptions {
     NO_OPTIONS = <span class="pl-c1">0</span>,